Armenian mythology: Pantheon

 The pantheon of pre-Christian Armenia changed over the centuries.
-Originally native Armenian in nature, the pantheon was modified through, Hurro-Urartian, Semitic, Iranian and Greek influences.
+Originally Armenian in nature, the pantheon was modified through Hurrian, Urartian, Mesopotamian, Iranian, and Greek additions.

-One common motif that spanned many or all pagan Armenian pantheons was the belief in a ruling triad of supreme gods, usually comprising a chief, creator god, his thunder god son, and a mother goddess.
+One common motif that spanned many or all pagan Armenian pantheons was the belief in a ruling triad of gods, usually comprising a creator god, his thunder god son, and a mother goddess.

 Early Armenian

 These gods are believed to have been native Armenian gods, worshipped during the earliest eras of Armenian history (Proto-Armenian).
 There is also likely influence from the indigenous beliefs of the Armenian Highlands.